Constructive Destructive is a room that allows clients to have a cathartic experience held safely by a therapist.

-Analylising the poetry and lyrics from hip hop music allows young people to relate to artists who share their struggle with mental health (Tupac, Gravediggerz, Kendrick Lamar etc) It destigmatises mental health issues and supports young people in better understanding their emotions.
+Analylising the poetry and lyrics from music allows young people to relate to artists who share their struggle with mental health (Tupac, Gravediggerz, Kendrick Lamar etc) It destigmatises mental health issues and supports young people in better understanding their emotions.

 Physical exercise is fundamental in supporting someone’s emotional wellbeing.
 Research shows how effective it is at reducing cortisol (stress hormone) and releasing endorphins, serotonin and dopamine (feel good hormones) to reduce stress, anxiety and depression.